d12frosted/elpa-mirror/melpa/jinx-readme.txt

 that process communication with a backend Aspell process can be avoided.
 Libenchant is widely used as spell-checking API by text editors and supports Nuspell, Hunspell, Aspell and a few lesser known backends.
-Jinx automatically compiles and loads the native module at startup.
+Jinx automatically compiles `jinx-mod.c' and loads the dynamic module at startup.
 Libenchant must be installed on your system for compilation.
 If `pkg-config' is available it will be used to locate libenchant.
 On Debian or Ubuntu, install the packages `libenchant-2-2', `libenchant-2-dev' and `pkg-config'.
+On Fedora or RHEL, install the package `enchant2-devel'.

 Jinx supports multiple languages in a buffer at the same time via the `jinx-languages' customization variable.
 It offers flexible